bhauman/bhauman.github.com/drafts/housing-bubble.md

 edges of the triangles.

 The pattern above can be used to produce all the hexagons in the structure.
 Now we are going to address the pentagons.
-The pentagons are going to be divided into the two patterns below.

 ### Layouts for the pentagons